-I have previously obtained First Class Honours in MSci Computer Science degree at Goldsmiths, University of London - a combined BSc Computer Science (for which I obtained First Class Honours, and completed a project entitled Artificial Ants: Simulating Ant Behaviour and Investigating Applications In Computing) and research based masters degree in which the primary research project was Static Source Code Analysis Tools and their Application to the Detection of Plagiarism in Java Programs.
+I received my PhD, with a thesis titled Dependence Communities in Source Code, from the Department of Computing at Goldsmiths, University of London in September 2013.
+My research involved software analysis and the modelling of software as complex networks; this has applications in areas such as software maintenance and software watermarking.
+I was supervised by Dr Sebastian Danicic.
+I previously obtained First Class Honours in MSci Computer Science degree at Goldsmiths, University of London - a combined BSc Computer Science and a research based masters degree in which the primary research project was Static Source Code Analysis Tools and their Application to the Detection of Plagiarism in Java Programs.

 I have been interested in computing since I was young starting out with old computers obtained from car-boot sales - my first computer was an Amstrad CPC464.